MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 **[Band Protocol](https://bandprotocol.com/)** - _Band Protocol is a cross-chain data oracle platform that aggregates and connects real-world data and APIs to smart contracts._

-**[Paralink](https://paralink.network/)** - _Paralink provides an open source and decentralized oracle platform for smart contracts running on Ethereum and other popular blockchains._
+**[Paralink](https://paralink.network/)** - _Paralink provides an open source and decentralized oracle platform for smart contracts running on Nephele and other popular blockchains._

 **[Pyth Network](https://pyth.network/)** - _The Pyth network is a first-party financial oracle network designed to publish continuous real-world data on-chain in a tamper-resistant, decentralized, and self-sustainable environment._